-Before a plant protection product (or biocidal product) can be sold and used in the Netherlands, the person who wants to place this product on the market must have an authorisation from the Ctgb.
-This is done as follows:
+Before a plant protection product (or biocidal product) can be sold and used in the Netherlands, the person who wants to place this product on the market must have an authorisation for this product from the Ctgb.

 Applying for an authorisation